davidshare/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. [file 9-divide_and_rule](./9-divide_and_rule) - Script that performs division operation.
 11. [file 10-love_exponent_breath](./10-love_exponent_breath) - Script that finds BREATH to the power of LOVE
 12. [file 11-binary_to_decimal](./11-binary_to_decimal) - Script to convert binary to base 10.
+13. [file 12-combinations](./12-combinations) - Script that prints all possible combinations of two letters, except oo.